Jilbāb: Definition and extent

 The jilbab is a coat.
 It is rather loose-fitting, and resembles a long raincoat or trenchcoat.

 Since there are no pictures of 7th-century jilbāb, nor any surviving garments, it is not at all clear if the modern jilbāb is the same garment as that referred to in the Qur'an.

 The root of the word "Jilbab" itself is [جلب].
 According to Mu'jam Maqayees Al-Lugha by Ibn Faris, the root has two meanings:[Two meanings]: One of them is the arrival with something from place to place, and the other is something that covers something...

 Al-Shawkani was of the view that a woman must cover her face with a Jilbab in front of non-Mahram men, and he takes this from a Hadith about pilgrimage and comments about its meaning.
 He also provides the views of both Ahmad ibn Hanbal and Al-Shafi'i:...[A'isha said:] "The caravan would pass by us while we were with the Messenger of God, may God bless him and grant him peace, in a state of consecration (i.e., during the pilgrimage).
 When they came close to us, one of us would lower her jilbab from her head over her face, and when they passed by us, we would uncover it."...

 Sportswear

 A type of athletic jilbāb was developed by Nike in 2006, allowing women to play volleyball while still respecting a traditional clothing style.

 In Indonesia

-In Indonesia, the term jilbāb refers to a headscarf rather than a long and loose overgarment.
+In Indonesia, the term jilbāb refers to a hijab in general, rather than specifically referring to a long and loose overgarment.